njpietrow/The-Verve/README.md

 # The Verve
-The Verve is an e-commerce website inspired by Verve Coffee Roasters which is headquartered in Santa Cruz.
+The Verve, a clone of the Verve Coffee Roasters website, is an e-commerce website that allows users to browse coffee selections, manage their cart inventory, and leave comments and reviews.